Looking for a delicious mashed potato recipe that you can make ahead of time? Look no further than this delicious Company Mashed Potatoes casserole!

-Peel and cut the potatoes and add them to a large pot of water.
+- Peel and cut the potatoes and add them to a large pot of water.

 - Place them back into the dry pot and mash the potatoes using an electric mixer or a ricer.

-Using your electric mixer, add the butter, cream cheese and about 1/2 cup of half-and-half and mash.
+- Using your electric mixer, add the butter, cream cheese and about ½ cup of half-and-half and mash.
 Adding more of the half-and-half as needed.
 (I usually use the whole amount).

-Season with salt and pepper.
+- Season with salt and pepper.

-Transfer the potatoes to a medium-sized baking dish that has been sprayed with non-stick cooking spray.
-Add a few tablespoons of butter over the top of the potatoes and place in a preheated 350 degree oven until the butter is melted and the potatoes are warmed through; about 30 - 40 minutes.
+- Transfer the potatoes to a medium-sized baking dish that has been sprayed with non-stick cooking spray.
+Add a few tablespoons of butter over the top of the potatoes.

+- Bake in a preheated 350 degree oven until the butter is melted and the potatoes are warmed through; about 30 - 40 minutes.

-2. Reheating takes about 30 minutes or so.
+Reheating takes about 30 minutes or so.
 I like to take them out of the refrigerator to bring to room temperature for about an hour.